 To obtain a measure of the variability of the noise with respect to the predicted values in each time block, all measured values were compared with the new predicted values.
-Standard deviations of $F{am}$ , $D_u$ , and $D_l$ , as functions of frequency, were found by a computer programme.
-Uncertainties in the predicted amplitude-probability distributions were expressed in terms of $\sigma_A$ , from a consideration of the variability of $V_d$ .
-The results were determined for various values of $V_d$ as a function of the percentage time of occupation.
+Standard deviations of F{am} , D_u , and D_l , as functions of frequency, were found by a computer program.
+Uncertainties in the predicted amplitudeprobability distributions were expressed in terms of σ{Δ} , from a consideration of the variability of V_d .
+The results were determined for various values of V_d as a function of the percentage time of occupation.

-6. The noise data or predictions
+5. The noise data or predictions

-As in Report 65, world charts, showing the expected median values of atmospheric radio noise, $F{am}$ in db above $kT_ob$ , at 1 Mc/s for each time block, are shown in Fig. 2 to 25.
+World charts, showing the expected median values of background atmospheric radio noise, F{am} in dB above kT_0b , at 1 MHz for each time block, in local time, are shown in Figs. 2 to 25.
 Unlike the earlier Report, where only two sets of frequency curves were shown, one for day-time propagation conditions and one for night-time, a set of frequency curves is now given for each time block.
 This procedure is more flexible and is compatible with a more convenient arrangement, in which the noise grade charts for a given seasonal time block and the corresponding frequency curves are adjacent.

-Galactic noise levels, extrapolated to 1 Mc/s from Cottony and Johler (1952) and verified using a vertical antenna, are shown on the frequency curves.
-Within a $\pm$ 2 db temporal variation (neglecting ionospheric shielding), the values shown will be the upper limit of galactic noise, but in any given situation the received noise should be calculated considering critical frequencies and the directional properties of the antenna.
+Galactic noise levels, extrapolated to 1 MHz from Cottony and Johler [1952] and verified using a vertical antenna, are shown on the frequency curves.
+Within a ± 2 dB temporal variation (neglecting ionospheric shielding), the values shown will be the upper limit of galactic noise, but in any given situation the received noise should be calculated considering critical frequencies and the directional properties of the antenna.